What is lipedema?

 Image credit: American Journal of Case Reports

-Stage 1: the skin looks smooth and soft.
-The fat nodules are only noticeable on palpation.
+Stadium 1The skin looks smooth and soft.
+Fat nodules are only noticeable on palpation.

-Stage 3: the fat nodules become larger, causing severe deformity of the limbs.
+Stadium 3fatty nodules become larger, causing severe deformity of the limbs.

-Stage 4: obstruction of the lymphatic channels occurs, causing lymphedema in addition to lipedema: lipolymphedema.
+Stadium 4Lymphedema: obstruction of the lymphatic channels occurs, causing lymphedema in addition to lipedema: lipolymphedema.

-Lipedema diagnosis
+Diagnosis Lipedema

 Obesity - Obesity and lipedema are two different conditions and respond to different treatments.
 While an obese person responds to appropriate weight loss treatment and sees improvements in their condition, a person with lipedema will not achieve significant improvements with weight loss alone, but rather with a therapy plan appropriate to their condition.